Harveyijieh/Superstore-Sales-Dashboard-Tableau-/README.md

 - 🛍️ Product Analysis: Top-performing Categories and Sub-categories
 - 📦 Shipping Analysis: Profit by Ship Mode
 - 👥 Customer Segmentation: Sales by Segment
-- 📅 Sales Trends: Monthly trend lines for sales and profit
 - 🎛️ Filters: Interactive controls for Region, Category, and Date

 ---